mqtt-tools/mqttwarn/docs/notifier-catalog.md

     }
 ```

-Where the `host-name`, `service-name` and `check-source` come from the service config (see below), the priority is the standard `mqttwarn` priority, either hard coded or derived via a _function_, and the message is the payload arriving on the MQTT topic.
+Where the `host-name`, `service-name` and `check-source` come from the service
+config (see below), the priority is the standard `mqttwarn` priority, either
+hard coded or derived via a _function_, and the message is the payload arriving
+at the MQTT topic.

-NOTE: if `service-name` is None in the target config the payload will include `'host' : 'host-name'` instead of the `'service'` entry, and can be used for host checks.
+NOTE: if `service-name` is None in the target config the payload will include
+`'host' : 'host-name'` instead of the `'service'` entry, and can be used for
+host checks.

-However it is possible to create your own payload by adding a custom format function where you can specify a dict of key/value pairs and these will be used to update the payload sent to Icinga2.
+However, it is possible to create your own payload by adding a custom format
+function where you can specify a dict of key/value pairs and these will be
+used to update the payload sent to Icinga2.

-For example we can add a custom function which returns;
+For example, we can add a custom function.
 ```
 def icinga2_format(data, srv):
     icinga2_payload = {